A Silver Peak Story

 Charles McPeak – Head Coach

 Charles McPeak was born in Southern California in the amazing Los Angeles sun and he has been swimming forever.
 As an age group swimmer, Charles competed with YMCA youth competition swim league and The Glendale Seals.
-He was nationally ranked in both leagues.
+Additionally, he was nationally ranked in both leagues.
 As a high school swimmers Charles participated in CIF and has several Glendale High School records.
 One of these records is currently standing for the 500 Freestyle.

 Coach Charles is a USMS Certified Coach and holds Red Cross certifications in CPR and First Aid.
 Charles McPeak founded SilverPeak Performance in 2016.
 It is a US Masters Swim Team and Triathlon team, recognized by the IRS as a 501(c)3 non-profit organization.
 Utilizing the Total Immersion Stroke (USA Triathlon- [USAT] sanctioned), SPP’s dynamic coaching with an emphasis on High Intensity Interval Training (HIIT) will maximize the quality of workouts for its swimmers – whether you are a fitness swimmer, a competitive swimmer, or a triathlete.